ahrarhayat/ahrarhayat/README.md

 I love building apps that make a real difference, and I bring that same passion into the classroom.

-**Stack:** React · React Native · TypeScript · Cypress · Playwright · AWS · CI/CD · .NET · Android
+**Stack:** React · React Native · TypeScript · Express JS · Cypress · Playwright · AWS · CI/CD · .NET · Android

 🎯 Goal: become a global leader in tech.